 Let your voice be heard by the larger community.
 If access to health care for the disabled isn't as good as it could be in your area, let your local medical centers, health insurance providers and elected officials know.

 About 36 million women in the U.S. have a physical disability , making a powerful group to lobby for change.

 What is Susan G. Komen® doing?

-Susan G. Komen and the American Association on Health and Disability (AAHD) recently worked together to address and remove barriers to screening and treatment for women with disabilities.
+Susan G. Komen® and the American Association on Health and Disability (AAHD) have worked together to address and remove barriers to screening and treatment for women with disabilities.

 Komen and the AAHD: